csalcedo001/eda_range_tree/README.md

 ./generate_points.sh <number_of_queries> [<dataset_size> [<dimensions>] ]
 ```

-Default datasets are stored in `data/input/` directory.
+Default values for dataset\_size and dimensions are 100000 and 2 respectively.
+Example datasets are stored in `data/input/` directory.
 Generated datasets can be tested with the following command

 ```
 ./test_performance.sh <number_of_queries>